-Depending on your age and family history, your annual may include a cancer screening test or a referral to have the test done at an outside facility.
-We strongly advise patients to have their recommended screening on time.
-In our practice, we’ve saved many lives by catching early cancers.
+Depending on your age and family history, your annual exam may include a cancer screening test.
+Some women may require a referral to an outside facility to get certain imaging done.
+We strongly advise our patients to have their recommended screening on time.
+Over our years in practice, many lives have been saved by catching early cancers.

 |Type of Cancer||Typical Age |

 These are general guidelines only.
 Certain women may require additional screening or earlier testing based on their individual cancer risk.
 We may also offer diabetes and osteoporosis screening depending on your age and risk factors.